 - Explain how your circumstances affect your academic performance.

-For tips on writing a Letter of Appeal, click here.
+For tips on writing a Letter of Appeal, see the Appeal Resource Guide.

 - All appeals require that you upload this document to the appeal form.

 - Write this Plan as a Word document.